-The party leader is responsible for ensuring that transport is hired from a reputable company.
+The trip leader is responsible for ensuring that transport is hired from a reputable company.
 Only coaches with seatbelts should be hired and the member of staff in charge on the coach must ensure that students use them.

-7.1 Use of the school mini-bus or Land Rover, or of a private car
+7.1.
+Use of the school mini-bus or Land Rover